farisalasmary/kaldi-ruby-api/README.md

 # kaldi-ruby-api
-An API wrapper written in Ruby for Kaldi ASRs
+An example of using this repo is available in [English ASR website repo](https://github.com/farisalasmary/asr_website/).